dendotai/muxa/SPEC.md

 ## Overview

-Muxa is an npm package that wraps `mprocs` terminal multiplexer with a `concurrently`-like interface, solving monorepo development issues with running multiple processes.
+Muxa is an npm package that wraps `mprocs` terminal multiplexer with a `concurrently`-inspired interface, solving monorepo development issues with running multiple processes.

-**Problem**: `concurrently` loses interactive features (Expo QR codes, Vite shortcuts) and has output formatting issues. `mprocs` requires complex CLI syntax or config files.
+**Problem**: `concurrently` loses interactive features (Expo QR codes, Vite shortcuts) and has output formatting issues. `mprocs` requires verbose CLI syntax or config files.

-**Solution**: Simple CLI that combines concurrently's ease-of-use with mprocs' superior output handling.
+**Solution**: Simple CLI with concurrently's ease-of-use (but even more concise) and mprocs' superior output handling.

 ## Command Syntax